MaybeShewill-CV/attentive-gan-derainnet/README.md

 v1.10.0 the nan loss problem will not happen.
 The reason may be the difference of parameter initialization function or the loss optimizer function between older tensorflow and newest tensorflow.
-If the nan loss problem still troubles you upgrading your local tensorflow may be a nice option.
+If the nan loss problem still troubles you when training the model then upgrading your local tensorflow may be a nice option.
 Good luck on training process!

 Thanks for the issues by [Jay-Jia](https://github.com/Jay-Jia)